yz-ai/batak-gym/README.md

 ### Default Rules

 - The classic batak game is played with 4 people.
 The default deck contains 52 cards.
 These 52 cards are distributed equally to 4 people.
 So at the beginning of the game each player has 13 cards.
-- (If the game contains bidding session) The bidding opens with 5.
-Other players may raise or pass the bid respectively.
-If no-one bids, the first bidder is considered to have entered the bidding with 4.
-- The player who won the bidding starts the game.
 - Can't play another suit, if one has the current trick's suit.
 - Can't lead trump until trump is broken.
 - After all the cards have been played, points are tallied for each player.